hazarkocturk/lawfirmwebsite/README.md

 # Responsive Lawfirm Website with ReactJS & Tailwind CSS.
 ## [Watch it on youtube](https://www.youtube.com/channel/UCHxFuzPCvAF0HUygKB67etw)
 ### Responsive Lawfirm Website with ReactJS & Tailwind CSS.
-Responsive Lawfirm Website using Reactjs & Tailwind.
-Don't forget to join the channel for more videos like this.
+Don't forget to subscribe to the channel to see more videos like this.
 [Cristian Mihai](https://www.youtube.com/channel/UCHxFuzPCvAF0HUygKB67etw)

 ![](preview.png)